github/salsa/README.md

 ## Examples 📸

+> All of the following examples demonstrate SLSA level 3 compliance.
+If you have an example of your own, please feel free to submit a PR and we will add it to the list.

 To start off the example section, it is best to look at a pseudo-code example of a stripped down workflow that shows the basic structure of a SLSA Level 3 compliant workflow.

 ```yaml